 How Do You Get to Essex County Airport from Manhattan?

 If you're driving, KCDW is approximately 25 miles from Midtown Manhattan.
 Take the Lincoln Tunnel to Route 3 West, then Route 46 West to Passaic Avenue.
 Free parking is available at the airport.
+When you arrive, most flight schools have their own facilities on the field.
+Some share space with an FBO (Fixed Base Operator) — the airport's front desk for general aviation, providing fuel, parking, and ground services for private aircraft.
 Weekend drive times average 40–50 minutes; weekday rush hour can stretch to 90 minutes.

 What Flight Schools Operate at Essex County Airport?

-Century Air is the largest Part 141 flight school in New Jersey and the anchor training operation at KCDW.
+Century Air is the largest Part 141 flight school in New Jersey and the anchor training operation at Essex County Airport (KCDW).
 They offer a full career track from Private Pilot through Airline Transport Pilot, with FAA-approved curricula at every stage.
 Century Air was founded by a former American Airlines captain who is now an FAA Designated Pilot Examiner (DPE) — meaning the school has direct airline experience in its DNA.
+The Part 141 certification is significant because it enables VA/GI Bill funding for veterans and M-1 visa approval for international students, both of which require structured FAA-approved programs.
+Century Air also partners with Utah Valley University (UVU) for accredited online aviation courses, letting career-track students earn college credit alongside their flight certificates.
+Their fleet includes Cessna, Cirrus, and Piper aircraft, accommodating students from initial training through multi-engine and instructor certification.

 What They Offer